Know the Laws:

 UPDATED May 7, 2012

 A restraining order (also known as a protective order, order of protection, or many other names) is a court order requiring that your boyfriend or girlfriend, past or present, stop "abusing" you.
 The order may also state that your boyfriend or girlfriend cannot contact you, has to stay away from you, and may include many other protections.
-The requirements for getting a restraining order, exactly what protections you can get from a restraining order, and how "abuse" is defined differ in each state.
-In addition, not all states allow people under age 18 permission to get a restraining order on their own without an adult's help.
+The requirements for getting a restraining order, exactly what protections you can get from a restraining order, and how "abuse" is defined are different in each state.
+In addition, not all states allow minors to get a restraining order on their own without an adult's help.
 Check our Restraining Orders pages for your state on this site to find out more.

 Even if your state requires an adult to assist you in applying for an order, but you don't want to get your parent/guardian involved or s/he will not help you file for the order, you may still have some other options.
 In some states, the law allows what is referred to as a "next friend" to apply for you, which could be a trusted adult other than a parent/guardian.
 In other states, a judge may appoint what is called a "guardian ad litem," which is someone to represent your interests during the litigation (court proceeding).
 It could be a lawyer or a non-lawyer.
 In some states a judge must approve of the adult who you choose to go to court with you instead of your parents (called a guardian ad litem).

-If you discover that teens in dating relationships are eligible to obtain restraining orders in your state, the Restraining Orders page for your state on this website will have step-by-step instructions on how to file for a restraining order in your state.
+Our Restraining Orders page for your state will have step-by-step instructions on how to file for a restraining order in your state.
 You can find the address for your local courthouse on our Courthouse Locations page.